HF Transceiver - Band-Pass Filter Module

 Alternatively fellow ham AD5GG has made available a version of RFSim99 that will run on Windows 7,8 & 10 and it can be downloaded from the following web link:

-There is a known quirk when running the version from AD5GG, sometimes some of the menu buttons fail to appear but you can get around this issue by hovering your mouse cursor over the buttons which makes them reappear and functional.
+There is a known quirk when running the version from AD5GG.
+Sometimes some of the menu buttons fail to appear but you can get around this issue by hovering your mouse cursor over the buttons, which makes them reappear and functional.

 Here is an image of my test PCB ready to be populated with components: